PrasannaAdiga/tech-notes/golang/06_array.md

 Go prefers data-oriented design principles over object-orienetd design principles.
 Go has only Arrays, Slices and Maps as data structure.
 It does not have any other data structures like Lists, Stacks, Queues ect
+- Arrays are copied by value
+- Arrays are comparable by each of its values

 ## CPU Cache
 Hardware loves `Array` data structure because of its continuous memory location.